honeycombio/beeline-nodejs/docs/API.md

     Accepts a serialized aws trace header [`X-Amzn-Trace-Id`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-request-tracing.html) and returns a [trace context object](#trace-context-object).

     Field mapping (X-Amzn-Trace-Id --> Trace Context Object):
     - Root --> traceId
     - Parent --> parentSpanId
+      - If Parent is not present, Self --> parentSpanId
-      - If Parent is not present, Root --> parentSpanId
+      - If Parent and Self not present, Root --> parentSpanId
-    - any other field will be assigned to the customContext object
+    - Any other field will be assigned to customContext

   ```javascript
   beeline.aws.unmarshalTraceContext(beeline.getTraceContext());